quinn0823/apple-siri-voice-navigation/README.md

 # Apple Siri Voice Navigation
 Here is the text used by Apple Siri Voice Navigation.

 You can edit the json file and create a pull request if you find something wrong.

-Also, you can create a new json file of another language.
+Also, you can create a new json file for another language.

 ## Format
 ```